Sergio-E-Zanotto/linguistic_characterization_US_presidentialcampaign_speeches/README.md

 ## Contact

 **Sergio Eugenio Zanotto**
-> University of Konstanz — Centre of Excellence "The Politics of Inequality"
+> University of Konstanz — Centre of Excellence "The Politics of Inequality",
-> Department of Linguistics / Department of Political Science
+> Department of Linguistics / Department of Political Science,
 > sergio.zanotto@uni-konstanz.de